-These results should be interpreted in context of clinical findings, family history and other laboratory data.
+These results should be interpreted in the context of clinical findings, family history and other laboratory data.
 All genetic tests have limitations.
 See limitations and other information for this test on the following page(s).

+NOTES:

-NOTES: Since this test is performed using exome capture probes, a reflex to any of our exome-based tests is available (PGxome, PGxome Custom Panels).
-Genetic counseling is recommended.
+1) Since this test is performed using exome capture probes, a reflex to any of our exome-based tests is available (PGxome, PGxome Custom Panels).

-GENE(S) ANALYZED: NF2, SPG11
+GENE(S) ANALYZED: WFS1